-Weirdly, simply being in view of someone who multitasks will lower your comprehension by 17%.
-(12)
+Strangely, simply being in view of someone who is multitasking will lower your comprehension by 17%.

-According to Dr. Clifford Nass, the author of The Man Who Lied to His Laptop, the more you multitask, the less you’re able to learn, concentrate, or be nice to people.
+In his book The Man Who Lied to His Laptop, he contends that the more you multitask, the less you’re able to learn, concentrate, or be nice to people.

-He believes multitasking stunts emotional intelligence and makes us less creative, and studies support this.
+He believes multitasking stunts emotional intelligence and makes us less creative.

-Serious multitaskers have less brain density in the area of the brain responsible for empathy and emotional control.
-(14)
+Frequent multitaskers have less brain density in the area of the brain responsible for empathy and emotional control.

 3. Multitasking Makes You a Poor Judge of Your Own Abilities

-Just as drinking too much alcohol falsely makes you feel funnier and more attractive, heavy multitaskers also have unrealistic opinions of their skills.
+Just as drinking too much alcohol falsely makes you feel funnier and more attractive, heavy multitaskers similarly have unrealistic opinions of their skills.

-Research shows that those who believe they are excellent multitaskers, in fact, are some of the worst!
-(15)
+Research has shown that those who believe they are excellent multitaskers are, in fact, some of the worst!

-Chronic multitaskers had more trouble organizing their thoughts and filtering out irrelevant information, making them slower at switching gears.
+Chronic multitaskers have more trouble organizing their thoughts and filtering out irrelevant information, making them slower at switching gears.